pcko1/etherscan-python/README.md

 </details>

+If you think that a newly-added method is missing, also open an [issue](https://github.com/pcko1/etherscan-python/issues) as a feature request and I will do my best to add it.

 ## Installation

 Before proceeding, you should register an account on [etherscan.io](etherscan.io) and generate a personal API key to use.